Michael0770/dialogflow/README.md

 [![Build
 Status](https://travis-ci.org/GoogleCloudPlatform/appengine-try-java.svg?branch=master)](https://travis-ci.org/GoogleCloudPlatform/appengine-try-java)

-This project demostrates that how to use Dialogflow in a java project in [GCP App Engine](https://cloud.google.com/appengine/docs/java/).
+This project demonstrates that how to use Dialogflow in a java project in [GCP App Engine](https://cloud.google.com/appengine/docs/java/).

 ## Before you begin